juliajonesuk/GBS_analysis_cloud_tutorial/05_amazon_s3.rst

  **Get the most out of Amazon S3**: with the free application `Cyberduck <http://cyberduck.io>`_ to view your Amazon S3 bucket content, transfer files or synchronize transfer between your Mac and your bucket (here's the `Cyberduck-Amazon S3 how to <https://trac.cyberduck.io/wiki/help/en/howto/s3>`_ and `Cyberduck's Quick Refence Guide <https://trac.cyberduck.io/raw-attachment/wiki/help/en/Cyberduck%20Quick%20Reference.pdf>`_).
 Or use `transmit <https://panic.com/transmit/>`_ to mount your S3 bucket like an external drive on your Mac desktop .
 Linux users will find `FileZilla <https://filezilla-project.org>`_ very useful.

- We haven't found a GUI application besides the Amazon Java applet (through your browser) that supports transferring large files like those produced by Illumina or Ion Torrent sequencers.
-Transferring individual fastq files will work, but for your entore flowcells and lanes, you need something more useful...
+ We haven't found a GUI application, apart from the Amazon Java applet (through your browser), that supports transferring large files like those produced by Illumina or Ion Torrent sequencers.
+Transferring individual fastq files will work, but for your entire flowcells and lanes, you need something more useful...

 Upload data using the Terminal
 ------------------------------
-The Terminal is much more powerful to upload large files to your new Amazon S3 bucket.
+The Terminal is much more powerful for uploading large files to your new Amazon S3 bucket.
 We will use Python's built in multiprocessing module that takes advantage of `multipart upload <http://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html>`_ of Amazon and `boto <http://boto.readthedocs.org>`_.
-To make uploading your data less painful, the script upload, in parallel, chunks of your huge files.
+To make uploading your data less painful, the script uploads, in parallel, chunks of your huge files.

 1. Configure **boto** with your Amazon credentials: